 Personal liability for company debt

 Directors may be held personally liable for some or all of the company’s debts – depending on an individual’s financial circumstances, therefore, the threat of personal bankruptcy arises.

 Under the Company Directors Disqualification Act, 1986, directors may be disqualified for a period of 2-15 years by order of the court.
 This means they’re banned from the office of director of UK companies and companies overseas that have links with the UK, and cannot be involved in setting up, marketing, or running a company.

 If you’re worried about phoenix company fraud, or would like to find out more about this complex area of business, Real Business Rescue can help.
 We’re a major part of Begbies Traynor Group, the UK’s largest professional services consultancy.
-Please call one of our licensed insolvency practitioners to arrange a free same-day consultation – we operate from more than 100 offices nationwide.
+Please call one of our licensed insolvency practitioners to arrange a free same-day consultation – we operate from 100+ offices nationwide.